 The last one on the list is not actually a person, but a very interesting VC firm.
 Point Nine invests in early-stage SaaS & marketplace businesses, and openly share a lot of information and spreadsheets, such as their analysis of the growing SaaS-enabled marketplace eco-system.

-Of course, don’t forget to follow @Sharetribe on Twitter, where we share the best marketplace-related articles on a daily basis.
+Of course, don’t forget to follow @Sharetribe on Twitter, where we share our best marketplace-related articles.
 By signing up for the Marketplace Academy mailing list, you'll also get notified of new content targeted at helping marketplace entrepreneurs succeed with their business.